Ghost Train (2025 film): Production

 Choi Bo-min was added to cast in February 2024 as producer of Youtube content.
 Kim Ji-in was also joined the cast to play convenience store worker in February 2024.

 Filming began on January 5, 2024.

 Release

 Ghost Train was released in South Korean theaters on July 9, 2025.
-It has been pre-solds to Asia, including Japan, Taiwan, Singapore, Mongolia, India, Vietnam, Malaysia, and Cambodia, as well as Eastern Europe, North America, and South America.
+It has been pre-sold to Asia, including Japan, Taiwan, Singapore, Mongolia, India, Vietnam, Malaysia, and Cambodia, as well as Eastern Europe, North America, and South America.

 Reception

 Box office

 The film was released on July 9, 2025 on 572 screens.
 It opened at the first place on the Korean box office among concurrently opening films.
 It surpassed 100,000 cumulative viewers on July 26, 2025.

 As of 3 August 2025, the film has grossed from 105,262 admissions.